-- 9-inch Hydraulic Brakes work on an override assembly except the cable is replaced with hydraulic lines.
-Mainly used on older caravans and tandem trailers.
+- 9-inch Hydraulic Brakes work on an override assembly, except the cable is replaced with hydraulic lines and is mainly used on older caravans and tandem trailers.

 - 12-inch Electric braking systems suit 50mm and above axles.
 Loads over 1600kg on a single axle will require 12-inch braking systems.

 Axles for trailers, caravans and campers are rated according to the bearing size.

 The size or diameter of the axle does not determine the maximum axle rating.
 However, some longer axles are derated.
 They are also derated on 39mm Round and 40mm square axles where offroad tyres are installed.

 - 750kg – 39mm Round Axle,

 - 3000kg – 50mm Square Axle